HHansi/Twitter-Event-Data-2019/README.md

 ### Folders and files
 - ground_truth - folder which contains ground truth labels as a set of .txt files named using starting time of event occurred time window
-- time_windows - folder which contains the data correspond to the time windows used for this research
+- time_windows - folder which contains the data correspond to the time windows
 - ids_<start_time>-<end_time>.txt - file which contains the IDs of all extracted tweets during the mentioned time (start_time-end_time)